malcolmhire/connect4/readme.md

 ## Code Review

 The main package is located in packages/MalcolmHire/Connect4/Console/Connect4Command.php, this could be abstracted into a composer package but I have left in place for easy review.

-I have utilised a `Illuminate\Console\Command` to easily work with CLI and used Laravel Lumen for the use of Artisan to run commands in he CLI.
+I have utilised a `Illuminate\Console\Command` to easily work with CLI and used Laravel Lumen for the use of Artisan to run commands in CLI.

 All code should be to a PSR-4 standard
 Tests, there are no test currently in place, if this was a production app I would write a few tests to go with the app.